-The Housing Research & Advocacy Center (the "Housing Center") is a 501(c)(3) non-profit organization whose mission is to eliminate housing discrimination and assure choice in Northeast Ohio by providing those at risk with effective information, intervention and advocacy.
-The Housing Center works to achieve its mission through work in three primary areas: research, education and outreach, and enforcement of fair housing laws through testing and litigation.
+The Housing Research & Advocacy Center (the "Housing Center") is a 501(c)(3) non-profit organization whose mission is to promote fair housing and diverse communities, and to work to eliminate housing discrimination in Northeast Ohio by providing effective research, education, and advocacy.
+The Housing Center works to achieve its mission through work in three primary areas: research, education, and outreach, and enforcement of fair housing laws through testing and litigation.
 In addition to addressing traditional issues of housing discrimination and segregation, the Housing Center also provides research, education, and analysis of subprime and predatory lending practices and trends in the region.

-Copyright © 2011, Housing Research & Advocacy Center.
+Copyright © 2012, Housing Research & Advocacy Center.
 Permission to reproduce this report is granted provided that credit is given to the Housing Research & Advocacy Center.
 All rights reserved.

-Portions of this manual are reprinted from the Housing Research & Advocacy Center's publications "State of Fair Housing in Northeast Ohio" © 2006, 2007, 2008, 2009, 2010.
+Portions of this manual are reprinted from the Housing Research & Advocacy Center's publications "State of Fair Housing in Northeast Ohio" © 2006, 2007, 2008, 2009, 2010, 2011.